philalboroto/array-fiddles/README.md

 * **copyAndAdd** http://jsfiddle.net/nm5Q7/
 * **compact:** http://jsfiddle.net/kcmLh/

-If you finish all the fiddes, do the 'aboutArrays' section of the Koans here https://github.com/devmountain/js-koans
+If you finish all the fiddles, do the 'aboutArrays' section of the Koans here https://github.com/devmountain/js-koans